massimocaprinali/cloud-foundry-public/autoscaling.md

     The policy above is used to trigger  scaling based on memory utilization  when the defined threshold is breached for at least `120    seconds`.
 Refer to [Cloud Foundry App-Autoscaler user guide][autoscaler_user_guide] for how to create your own autoscaling policy.

-*  Attach the policy to your application
+*  Attach the policy to your app

     ```
     ibmcloud cf aasp <YOUR_APP> <YOUR_POLICY_FILE>
     ```
     {: pre}

-*  (optional) Furthermore, you can query the most recent aggregated metrics of your application.
+*  (optional) Furthermore, you can query the most recent aggregated metrics of your app.
 App-Autoscaler supports multiple [metric types][metric_type], but only the metrics you defined in your policy could be retrieved, i.e. `memoryutil` in above example.

     ```
     ibmcloud cf asm <YOUR_APP> <METRIC_TYPE> --desc